BennyEisner/CLINE-SETUP/.clinerules/initializememorybank.md

 Note: When triggered by **update memory bank**, I MUST review every memory bank file, even if some don't require updates.
 Focus particularly on activeContext.md and progress.md as they track current state.

+## Initialization Analysis

+When first initializing the Memory Bank for a project, my primary directive is to build a context that reflects the ground truth of the codebase.

+- **Code-First Approach**: The `projectbrief.md` provides the intent, but the existing code, configuration, and file structure provide the reality.
+I MUST prioritize a direct analysis of the project's assets to form a baseline understanding.
+- **Tool-Driven Exploration**: I will use tools like `list_files`, `list_code_definition_names`, and `read_file` to actively investigate the project.
+My analysis is not passive; it is an active exploration to uncover the technology stack, architecture, and existing functionality.
+- **Synthesize, Don't Assume**: I will synthesize the findings from my codebase analysis with the information in the `projectbrief.md`.
+If there are discrepancies, the evidence from the code takes precedence.
+I will populate the Memory Bank based on this synthesized understanding, ensuring it is an accurate model of the project's current state.

 REMEMBER: After every memory reset, I begin completely fresh.
 The Memory Bank is my only link to previous work.
 It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy.